 Select Enable Query Cache to allow the query optimizer to run.
 If this selection is not made, then the query optimizer does not attempt to optimize queries and does not create temporary data sets for improving performance during rendering.

-A typical installation has this selection turned on.
+In a typical installation this selection is turned on.
 The temporary files created within the query cache library are visible to anyone with Read permission on the Renderer Optimizer directory, so if you have security concerns with the authorization on this folder, you might want to leave the optimizer off.